Suppliers & partners

 Our ESG Program for Suppliers incorporates comprehensive systems and procedures to foster a culture of accountability and sustainability throughout our supply chain.
 Our company strongly emphasizes aligning leadership oversight with our ESG program for Suppliers.
 Our executive management actively engages in the program's development, implementation, and monitoring to ensure its alignment with our organizational values and strategic goals.

-b) ESG awareness drive
+b) Supplier Development - ESG awareness drive

 To ensure inclusivity, we are actively organizing ESG awareness campaigns, with a specific focus on small and medium enterprises.
 Sustainability throughout our supply chain is a core focus, and to ensure that our collective efforts contribute to minimizing environmental impacts and promoting responsible practices, we consistently collaborate with suppliers with a focus on efficiency, sustainability, energy conservation, community upliftment, and data security.